SaraLerma/The-Pragmatic-Programmer/README.md

 - Get a **failing test before fix the code**.
 Create a focussed test that reveals the bug before you try fixing it.
 And amend tests to catch bugs and check if any other places in the code may be susceptible to this same bug.
 - **Read the error message**.
 Most exceptions tell both what failed and where it failed.
 If you’re lucky you might even get parameter values.
 - Get data set is failing, run it in local and isolate input values are leading to crash.
-- Examine the call stack and jot down notes. ✍️ You can use binary chop/search(divide and conquer) for large stack traces, certain datasets, during a set of releases, etc.
+- Examine the call stack and jot down notes. ✍️
+You can use binary chop/search(divide and conquer) for large stack traces, certain datasets, during a set of releases, etc.
 - Use tracing statements (print messages).
 Tracing is not valid in systems where time itself is a factor like concurrent processes, real-time systems, and event-based applications.
 - Explain to someone else - [rubber duck](https://rubberduckdebugging.com/).
-- It is possible that a bug exists in the OS or the compiler, or even a third-party product, but this should not be your first thought - think that the bug exists in the application code under development.
-The bug is most likely in the application.
+- It is possible that a bug exists in the OS or the compiler, or even a third-party product, but this should not be your first thought - think that the bug exists in the application code under development. **The bug is most likely in the application**.
 - **Don't assume something works, prove it** in the actual environment - with real data and boundary conditions.

 ## 21. Text Manipulation